aicenter/ShoDi/README.md

 A simple example application written in `Java` which uses the library can be found in the `javatests` subdirectory.
 This application also serves as a testing tool to check whether the project is working correctly on a given machine.

-Integration of this library into an application written in languages other than `C++` and `Java` is also possible, but it will require you to generate new 'glue code' for the desired language using a tool called `SWIG`.
-You will also need to change the `CMakeLists.txt` file in order to compile the library for such usage.
-The steps required for the integration with a different language are briefly described [here](./src/API/README.md).

 Table of Contents
 =================